 It happened so slowly, I didn’t see it coming.First there were the projector incidents at work.
 On several occasions during presentations, I walked to the front of the room and–rudely I now realize–adjusted the focus of the digital projector without asking permission.
 People at the front must not realize the image was fuzzy, I thought.

 Then, while boating among rafts of winter ducks on the Columbia, it occurred to me that although I could make out the basic shapes of different guilds of birds, I couldn’t see any individual well enough to recognize the species.
 This was odd.
 Usually I can identify them instantly.

 The final straw came a few weeks later, on a neighborhood sidewalk, when I spotted a biker approaching from a distance.
-I noticed the rider’s posture and the light mounted low on the bike frame (a sure sign of generator-powered light).
+I noticed the rider’s posture and the light mounted low on the bike frame (a sure sign of a friend with a generator-powered light).
 Hoping to learn the frame’s maker, I kept staring, glancing up only when when the rider finally came into focus.

 “Oh, hi Vince,” I stammered.
 “How’s it going?”